 The property included a 1979 Fleetwood single wide with three bedrooms, two baths, a living room tip out that is original to the home, and a mud room addition.

 The 1979 manufactured home had only been used as a fishing camp for the past few years but it was salvageable.
 The Shermans were determined to turn the property into a quiet, modern family getaway.

 All they needed to do was completely remodel a 38-year-old manufactured home!

 Step 1: Releveling a Manufactured Home

-Settling occurs to most manufactured homes, and it’s recommended to have them checked and releveled every other year.
+Settling occurs in most manufactured homes, and it’s recommended to have them checked and re-leveled every other year.
 A manufactured home that isn’t level can cause significant damage by putting stress on the home’s joints.
 Windows and doors that are hard to shut are general indications of a home that needs to be releveled.

 The Shermans wanted the single wide’s exterior to mimic the popular tiny house siding trend of using natural wood with metal accents.
 Depending on the type of wood, it can be stained or left natural, and the metal is often allowed to rust.

 Board and batten is a popular choice for tiny homes and mobile home siding.
 It is fairly easy to install and typically one of the most affordable siding options.
 If you are wanting your manufactured home to resemble a country cottage or rustic cabin you will want to consider the board and batten design.

 Breaking up the siding materials is really a good idea.
 The added contrast makes for a custom look and materials like cedar shingles can be added in smaller areas to give you more bang for your buck!

 The couple decided on steel for the bottom third of the siding and the skirting.
 Plywood with cedar trim covers the home.
 Cedar shingles cover the tip out and mud room addition to create contrast.